-- (i) To determine and recommend for approval of the Board, the framework or policy relating to the remuneration of Directors, Chief Executive Officer and Key Responsible Persons.
+- (i) To determine and recommend for approval of the Board, the framework or policy relating to the remuneration of Directors, Chief Executive Officer and other Key Responsible Persons.
 The framework or policy is consistent with Bank Negara Malaysia's policy document on Corporate Governance [ref.
-BNM/RH/PD 029-9]. - (ii) To recommend to the Board the remuneration packages of the Chief Executive Officer and Key Responsible Persons.
-The remuneration packages of the Chief Executive Officer and Key Responsible Persons are structured such that they link rewards to corporate and individual performances to encourage high performance standards. - (iii) To review and recommend to the Board the remuneration of the Non-Executive Directors within the limits set by the shareholders.
+BNM/RH/PD 029-9]. - (ii) To recommend to the Board the remuneration packages of the Chief Executive Officer and other Key Responsible Persons.
+The remuneration packages of the Chief Executive Officer and other Key Responsible Persons are structured such that they link rewards to corporate and individual performances to encourage high performance standards. - (iii) To review and recommend to the Board the remuneration of the Non-Executive Directors within the limits set by the shareholders.
 A Non-Executive Director shall abstain from discussions relating to his or her remuneration.
 The remuneration of a Non-Executive Director should reflect the level of responsibilities undertaken and contributions to the effectiveness of the Board.

-The Remuneration Committee held two meetings during the financial year.
+The Remuneration Committee held one meeting during the financial year.
 Attendance of the members at the meetings are as follows:

-Name of Committee member Number of
+Name of Committee member Number of meetings attended

-meetings attended

-Dr. Loh Leong Hua (Chairman) 2/2

-Puan Norazian binti Ahmad Tajuddin 2/2

-Dato' Dr. Zaha Rina binti Zahari 2/2

-Mr. Prasheem Seebran 2/2

 Mr. Lim Tian Huat 1/1

-(Appointed member on 17 February 2020)
+Chairman (Appointed on 21 April 2021)

+Dato' Dr. Zaha Rina binti Zahari 1/1

+Puan Norazian binti Ahmad Tajuddin 1/1

+Mr. Prasheem Seebran 1/1

+Dr. Loh Leong Hua 1/1

+(Ceased as Chairman on 21 April 2021)